ome/omero-documentation/omero/sysadmins/restricted-admins.rst

 piecemeal, i.e. specifying each Project or Dataset to transfer (using ``omero chown`` command of CLI), or all of the data of the user can be transferred in one step.
-The transfer of all the data of the user in one step has to be considered an advanced feature and might be possibly slow in case of larger complexity of the transferred data.
+The transfer of all the data of the user in one step has to be considered an advanced feature; it may be slow and demanding of CPU resources in cases of complex data.

 Quite naturally the Group and Data Organizer can be easily split into two separate roles, with the Group Organiser role having